A manifestation of order and beauty in nature is called symmetry.

 The significance of the \(b\to s\mu^+\mu^-\) tensions depends not only on the specific observable and bin considered, but also on the SM predictions used.

-Due to the difficulties in estimating the relevant non-local MEs, there is no consensus in theory community on the SM predictions for these observables.
+Due to the difficulties in estimating the relevant non-local MEs, there is no consensus in the theory community on the SM predictions for these observables.

 Nevertheless, whether the tension is due to NP or underestimated theoretical uncertainties, it is clear that the current SM predictions cannot explain the experimental data.

-For example, ref.
+For example, Ref.
 [Parrott:2022zteBIB] reports a 4.2σ tension for the \(B \to K\mu^+\mu^-\) branching fraction in the large recoil region.
+See also Figure 3.

 These tensions together with others omitted here for brevity are commonly called the \(B\)anomalies.